Strong approximation and a conjecture of Harpaz and Wittenberg: Introduction

 \begin{theorem} Let $X$ be a smooth proper and geometrically irreducible variety over $\QQ$, and let $f : X \to \PP_\QQ^1$ be a dominant morphism with rationally connected geometric generic fibre.
 Suppose that $\rank(f)\leq 3$, with at least one non-split fibre lying over a rational point of $\PP_\QQ^1$.
 Assume that there exists a Hilbert subset $H\subset \PP^1_\QQ$ such that $X_c(\QQ)$ is dense in $X_c(\A_\QQ)^{\Br(X_c)}$ for every rational point $c$ in $H$.
 Then $X(\QQ)$ is dense in $X(\A_\QQ)^{\Br(X)}$. \end{theorem}

 Recall here that the rank of a fibration $f:X\to \PP_\QQ^1$ is defined to be the sum of the degrees of the closed points of $\PP_\QQ^1$ above which the fibre of $f$ is not split.
+The definition of split fibres can be found in work of Skorobogatov \cite{ajm}, which is where the notion was originally introduced to the subject.
 The conclusion of Theorem \ref{thm:HW} is also true when $\rank(f)\leq 2$ over any number field, without any condition on the non-split fibres (see \cite[Thm.~9.31]{HW} and its footnote).
 The latter is due to Harari \cite{harari} when $\rank(f)=1$.
 When $\rank(f)=2$ and the fibres satisfy weak approximation it follows from work of Colliot-Th\'el\`ene and Skorobogatov \cite{ct-sk}.
 Thanks to Matthiesen \cite{M} and the work Harpaz and Wittenberg \cite[Thm.~9.28]{HW}, the result is also known to be true for arbitrary values of $\rank(f)$ over $\QQ$, provided that all the non-split fibres lie over rational points of $\PP_\QQ^1$.

 Next, let $K/\QQ$ be a finite extension of number fields of degree $n\geq 2$ and fix a $\QQ$-basis $\{\omega_1,\dots,\omega_n\}$ for $K$ over $\QQ$.
 For any subfield $F\subset K$, we denote by

 the corresponding norm form, where $N_{K/F}$ is the field norm.
 It follows from work of Derenthal, Smeets and Wei \cite[Thm.~2]{DSW} that the Brauer--Manin obstruction to the Hasse principle or weak approximation is the only obstruction on any smooth proper model $X$ of the affine variety